 Matt discusses divorce, depression and dating with honesty, wit and bravery.
 He doesn’t overshare either if you had said concern.
 The book finds a healthy balance between recalling his life and the things he has been through running parallel to his advice, what he has learnt.
 As well as an abundance of occasions where he feels like your personal cheerleader.
 I admittedly as I have confessed didn’t find the dating advice personally useful but it was also funny.
 Also though I didn’t find the divorce advice useful it did open my eyes to what my parents went through and altered my perspective upon it.
 Inevitably also finding the depression advice useful but also surprisingly witty and enlightening too.
 Each part of this wonderful book tended to my mind and kept me peeling back its pages.

 I am sure it will do the same for you…

 I am not the best at reviews as I find myself digressing and struggling for things to say, however reviewing this book has been nothing but a pleasure, just as reading it was.

 Matt also hasn’t slipped me any money for this, the book was a gift and all opinions are mine unaltered by any bias.
 If it was I certainly wouldn’t admit how pleasantly surprised I was by it.

-I shall conclude this post about a wonderful book the only way I could – with a wonderful quote of Matt’s he has left me in love with.
+I shall conclude this post about a wonderful book the only way I could.
+With a wonderful quote of Matt’s that he has left me in love with.

 ‘I remind myself that it will pass and that I don’t always have to know the answers, there doesn’t always have to be a reason.
 Maybe it’s just me; and maybe I’m okay just as I am.’